 Can non-instructors opt to complete the professional development course?

 Yes.
-Staff and students will be able to enroll in the course (see Training Hub Learner Guide for instructions).
+Staff and students are able to enroll in the course (see Training Hub Learner Guide for instructions).
 The course title is Fundamentals of Disability Accommodations and Inclusive Course Design (OED201).

 Why must instructors participate in the professional development course?